pulumi/registry/themes/default/content/registry/packages/aws-native/how-to-guides/aws-native-ts-stepfunctions.md

 ---
-title: "AWS Step Functions with the AWS Native Provider | TypeScript"
+title: "AWS Step Functions with the AWS Cloud Control Provider | TypeScript"
-h1: "AWS Step Functions with the AWS Native Provider"
+h1: "AWS Step Functions with the AWS Cloud Control Provider"
-linktitle: "AWS Step Functions with the AWS Native Provider"
+linktitle: "AWS Step Functions with the AWS Cloud Control Provider"
-meta_desc: "AWS Step Functions with the AWS Native Provider How-to Guide using TypeScript"
+meta_desc: "AWS Step Functions with the AWS Cloud Control Provider How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: aws-native
 language: ts